rogermiranda1000/WatchWolf-ServersManager/ci/debug/README.md

 #### Run system tests

-To run the system tests first build with `./build.sh --preclean --include-tests`, and then use `./tests.sh --unit` to run the unit tests, or `./tests.sh --system` for the system tests.
+To run the system tests first build with `./build.sh --preclean --include-tests`, and then use `./tests.sh --unit` to run the unit tests, or `./tests.sh --integration` for the integration tests.

 You'll find the reports on `target/site`.